dkharrat/NexusDialog/README.md

 welcome!
 If you've implemented a custom control that is useful, pull requests are welcome and appreciated!
 Currently, the following form elements are supported:

+* `ValueController`: Shows a TextView containing a value
 * `EditTextController`: EditText view that allows for free-form text input.
 * `DatePickerController`: Displays a date picker to allow choosing a specific date
 * `SelectionController`: Displays a spinner with a list of item to select from